kylec0126/kylec0126/README.md

 Hi 👋 My name is Kyle Chan
 ==========================

 I am currently a Sophomore AMS/Economics Major at Stony Brook University.
-I am interested in data analysis and Engineering, with coding experience in SQL and Python.
+I am interested in data analysis/engineering, with coding experience in SQL and Python.

 * 🌍  I'm based in New York City
 * 🖥️  See my portfolio at [Linkedin](http://www.linkedin.com/in/kyle-chan0503/)